Franklin: No, worse, he's discouraged. At exactly 10:45 p.m. Earth time, that man will be thinking seriously of throwing away God's greatest gift.

-The scene where George comes home after learning that Uncle Billy had lost $8000 and takes out his frustration on his family is one of more massive tearjerkers in the movie, especially if you've been a kid who has been in a similar situation and thus can relate to George's children.
-Picture this, you're having a good time with your family without a care in the world.
-Suddenly, one or both your parents starts acting angry for reasons you probably can't understand.
-You don't know how to deal with it and anything you do will probably make them vent their rage towards you.
-Relationships get broken, personal belongings may get destroyed, and in worse cases, physical harm maybe inflicted upon you.
+Of worthy mention is the scene where George comes home after learning that Uncle Billy had lost $8000 and takes out his frustration on his family.
+This seen is especially hard to watch if you've been a kid who has been in a similar situation and thus can relate to George's children.
+Picture this, you're having a good time with your family without a care in the world (sure. the family didn't have it that great, but the kids seemed happy enough), when suddenly, one or both your parents starts acting angry for reasons you probably can't understand.
+You don't know how to deal with it, and anything you do will probably make them vent their rage towards you.
+Relationships get broken, personal belongings may get destroyed, and in worse cases, physical harm may be inflicted upon you.
 You don't know why all this is happening and all you can do is cry.

 Not to mention Mary's reaction when she starts to realize why George is acting the way he is.
 She gets this terrified look on her face as she starts calling up people for help.
 Meanwhile, the kids know something is wrong with their father, but no one knows exactly what.